Ultrastructural Hair Alterations in Friedreich's Ataxia: A Scanning Electron Microscopic Investigation

 TLDR Friedreich's ataxia causes thin, weak hair with surface damage and cavities.

-This study investigated ultra-structural hair alterations in Friedreich's ataxia (FRDA) patients and carriers using scanning electron microscopy.
-Hair samples from 4 patients at different disease stages and 2 carriers revealed thin and weak hair follicles with cuticular surface irregularities, local damages, and fractures.
-These alterations were more pronounced in patients, with additional findings of cuticle surface erosions and deep cavities beneath the cuticular level, particularly in advanced disease stages.
-The study suggested that these hair structure changes might result from oxidative stress due to deficient frataxin expression in mitochondria.
+The study investigated ultra-structural hair alterations in Friedreich's ataxia (FRDA) patients and carriers using scanning electron microscopy.
+Hair samples from 4 patients at different disease stages and 2 carriers were analyzed.
+Findings revealed thin and weak hair follicles with cuticular surface irregularities, local damages, and fractures in both groups, with more severe alterations in patients.
+Unique to patients were cuticle surface erosions and deep cavities beneath the cuticle, along with indistinct cuticular patterns and concavities in advanced disease stages.
+The study suggested these alterations might result from oxidative stress due to deficient frataxin expression in mitochondria.